Huge Rally Lifts Dukes Over W&M

 Morse scored seven points in the first few minutes of overtime as JMU extended the lead to four points twice, but the Tribe continued to get the free throw almost every possession and Covington made one of two at the stripe with seven seconds left to make it a 92-91 Dukes lead.

-From there JMU closed it out with another dunk by Amadi and escaped with a victory.
+From there, JMU closed it out with another dunk by Amadi and escaped with a victory.
+The Dukes head to Elon for a Monday afternoon contest against the Phoenix (4-13, 1-3).

+Elon enters the game, a 4 p.m. start, coming off three straight losses, including a 59-54 setback against Towson on Saturday.

 (0) comments